 In order to achieve a frame-accurate export to tape, you need to specify various export options.
 The values you enter for these options depend on the DV-1394 device you are using.
 Preset values are available for some devices.
+You can download the latest DV-1394 device presets from the RT.X Support section of our web site at www.matrox.com/videoweb/support.
 If no presets are available for the device you are using, you will need to do a test export to obtain the correct values.
-For more information, see "Defining your export to tape options" on page 62.
+For more information, see "Defining your export to tape options" on page 74.